 This is one of my favorite Thai curries.
 I first had it in the south of Thailand in Surat Thani at the bus station on my way to Phuket.
 It had every kind of seafood imaginable.
-Some of the seafood had been grilled, so it was epic.
+Some of the seafood had been grilled, so it was particularly good.

 My version is much simpler, and although it sounds a bit involved, it really isn’t.
 Just have everything ready to go and you will be rewarded with a wonderful meal which is bursting with flavors.